Ride Quiet This Weekend: What Real Riders Remember on Memorial Day

 Quick answer: When a horse loses rhythm at the canter, check rider timing, footing, tack fit, fatigue, balance, soreness clues, breathing, and whether the horse struggles more in one direction than the other.

 A broken rhythm is information.
-It does not automatically mean the horse is being difficult.
 Real riders slow down, read the pattern, and fix the root before drilling the symptom.

 Before you correct the horse, figure out when the rhythm changes.